doc-metrix/cpu/README.md

 *	Any new metrics should be communicated as `minor` updates.
 *	Any corrections/value modifications should be `patches`.
-* 	Any specification restructuring (changing field names, removing fields, etc) should be communicated as a `major` update.
+* 	Any documentation restructuring (changing field names, removing fields, etc) should be communicated as a `major` update.

 ===
 ## Usage

-The specification is stored as [JSON](http://json.org/), a lightweight data-interchange format.
+The documentation is stored as [JSON](http://json.org/), a lightweight data-interchange format.
 Many languages provide JSON support: [JavaScript](http://www.json.org/js.html), [Python](https://docs.python.org/2/library/json.html), [Go](http://golang.org/pkg/encoding/json/), [PHP](http://php.net/manual/en/book.json.php), [Java](http://json.org/java/), [Haskell](http://hackage.haskell.org/package/json), and [others](http://json.org/).

-You are free to use the JSON specification, as is.
+You are free to use the JSON documentation, as is.
 Simply copy the file and use accordingly.

 For those using package managers to manage dependencies, we provide package manager support, as outlined below.

 ### Bower

-The specification is registered as a [Bower](http://bower.io) package.
+The documentation is registered as a [Bower](http://bower.io) package.
 Bower provides a straightforward means for managing dependencies.

 In order to use Bower, you must first install [Node.js](http://nodejs.org/) and [Git](http://git-scm.com/book/en/Getting-Started-Installing-Git).
 Once the prerequisites are installed,